kevinquillen/kevinquillen.github.io/_posts/2014-06-03-behat-drupal.markdown

 <h3>The Initiation
 <br><small>Why you came.</small></h3>

-<p>Alright.
+Alright.
 This is it.
-You're here because you've heard of this mysterious 'Behat' while searching for best practices in
+You're here because you've heard of this mysterious 'Behat' while searching for best practices in testing Drupal.
-testing Drupal.</p>

-<p>Up through Drupal 7, core and contrib relied on a method of testing leveraging the SimpleTest library.
-While it has served a
-purpose, some of us need a much faster and clearer way of testing.</p>
+Up through Drupal 7, core and contrib relied on a method of testing leveraging the SimpleTest library.
+While it has served a purpose, some of us need a much faster and clearer way of testing.

+#### Wait, so Behat is... ?

+From the official Behat site:

+>Behat is a tool that makes behavior driven development (BDD) possible.
+With BDD, you write human-readable stories that describe the behavior of your application.
+These stories can then be auto-tested against your application.
+And yes, it’s as cool as it sounds!

-#### But... what is Behat really?
+#### Right... but what is Behat really?

 <h3>The Setup
 <br><small>Okay, there <em>may</em> be a few dragons here.
-Suit up, prepare for battle.</small></h3>
+Let's slay them.</small></h3>

 <pre class="language-markup"><code class="language-gherkin">
   @api